 The situation around the Coronavirus (COVID-19) is rapidly evolving and the number of cases in Michigan is growing rapidly.
 There is a variety of information to health care professionals, small business owners, and the public (patients) coming across as we all work together for the best path to protect public health.
 The Detroit District Dental Society will feature information to help the dental community.
 Below our links to dental resources and information.

-Beginning as soon as possible but no later than March 21, 2020 at 5:00 pm, ... must implement a plan to temporarily postpone, until the termination of the state of emergency under section 3 of Executive Order 2020-4, all non-essential procedures (“non-essential procedure postponement plan” or “plan”).
+March 21, 2020 at 5:00 pm, ... [dentists] must implement a plan to temporarily postpone, until the termination of the state of emergency under section 3 of Executive Order 2020-4, all non-essential procedures (“non-essential procedure postponement plan” or “plan”).
 Click link to read more

 Michigan Dental Association